ksu-hmi/Medication-Management-Tool/projectroadmap.md

 - [ ] Explore project-related Python codes and ensure they run properly
 - [x] Clone an existing repository to the team page (Calise)
 - [x] Update tasks for each sprint on the projectroadmad.md file (Ann, Calise)

+#### Respositories:
+* https://github.com/ByrneThomas/Medication_-Reminder_-For_The-_Elderly.git - This is a related repository that may be utilized as a base code.
+It provides some fundamental and basic codes resulting in outputs similar to some of the key features of our project.

 # Sprint 2